How To Reduce Taxable Income Legally

 - Maximum out-of-pocket: $8,300 (individual), $16,600 (family)

-The Long-Term HSA Strategy:
+The Long-Term Strategy

-Over 20 years, $4,300/year contributed to an HSA at 7% annual growth: $177,000 in tax-free medical savings by retirement.
+Over 20 years, $4,300/year contributed to an HSA at 7% annual return grows to approximately $177,000 in tax-free medical savings by retirement.

 Strategy 3: Itemized Deductions That Beat the Standard Deduction

-Mortgage Interest Deduction:
+Mortgage Interest Deduction

-Interest on mortgages up to $750,000 of acquisition debt is deductible.
-On a $400,000 mortgage at 6.5%, first-year interest is approximately $25,800 — already worth itemizing for married filers.
+Interest on mortgages up to $750,000 in acquisition debt is deductible.
+On a $400,000 mortgage at 6.5% interest, first-year interest runs approximately $25,800 — worth itemizing for married filers even before other deductions are counted.

-State and Local Tax (SALT) Deduction:
+State and Local Tax (SALT) Deduction

-Charitable Contributions:
+Charitable Contributions

-Medical Expenses Above 7.5% AGI:
+Medical Expenses Above 7.5% AGI

 Strategy 4: Self-Employment and Business Deductions

-Self-Employment Tax Deduction:
+Self-Employment Tax Deduction

 - SE tax (15.3%): $15,300